 Since my cancer had been too close to my nipples, I couldn’t safely keep them.
 Sure, I had nipples created so they’d mimic the look of a natural breast through clothing, but when they were naked?
 Obviously fake.
 The tattooed areolas were a nice touch, but they were a little like using wood-patterned wallpaper in your study: no one was going to mistake them for the real thing.

 Read more: What to say to a coworker who has cancer?

 Worse than that, my breasts were totally numb at that point, although I regained some feeling as the years went by.
 While some women who get “boob jobs” do lose some feeling, they aren’t having their nerve endings severed.
 If a sexual partner wanted to “go there,” fine, but it didn’t do anything for me at all.
 I did admire my boyfriend’s persistence in the matter, however.
 He would give it the old college try to prove to me my breasts weren’t an issue for him.

 Nothing about my breast reconstruction after mastectomy was sexy

 Finally, I told my friend that breast reconstruction was not sexy.
 Nothing about the process was meant to be a turn-on for a guy.
 I think some men get confused at this point because they believe women get breast plastic surgery to please them – which is another subject that needs exploring.
 My decision to have reconstruction was about how I would live in my new body.
 I thought my “fake boobs” would help me adjust to my loss.
-I never, ever thought they were a replacement for my old ones.
+I never, ever thought they were a trade-in for “perky breasts.”